qipanda/Spring19-Research/Hierarchy-Of-References.markdown

     - *2014 Ben-Ami*, Showed importance of relevancy detection in sentiment analysis and that classification methods + document level features about entities were best for relevancy detection
+    - *2016 Roberts*, Discusses multi-modality in topic models and practical advice relating to applying them